makrai/notes/zellers17-verb-attrib.md

 ## Action Attributes and Contextual Variations

 * our work include
-  1. crowd-sourcing experiments to estimate the [aggreement] of human judgments
+  1. crowd-sourcing experiments to estimate the aggreement of human judgments
   2. estimating the feasibility of learning models
   3. estimating the predictive power in zeroshot action recognition

 ## Relevance to Linguistic Theories

 * relates to
-  * Frame theories of Baker et al. (1998a)
+  * Frame theories of Baker+ (1998a)
   * formal studies on verb categorization based on the characteristics of the actions or states that a verb typically associates with (Levin, 1993), and
   * cognitive linguistics literature (Croft, 2012) that focus on